Hospital: Middle Ages

+In India, public hospitals existed at least since the reign of Firuz Shah Tughlaq in the 14th century.
+The Mughal emperor Jahangir in the 17th century established hospitals in large cities at government expense with records showing salaries and grants for medicine being paid for by the government.

+In China, during the Song dynasty, the state began to take on social welfare functions previously provided by Buddhist monasteries and instituted public hospitals, hospices and dispensaries.

 Early modern and Enlightenment Europe

-In Europe the medieval concept of Christian care evolved during the sixteenth and seventeenth centuries into a secular one.
-In England, after the dissolution of the monasteries in 1540 by King Henry VIII, the church abruptly ceased to be the supporter of hospitals, and only by direct petition from the citizens of London, were the hospitals St Bartholomew's, St Thomas's and St Mary of Bethlehem's (Bedlam) endowed directly by the crown; this was the first instance of secular support being provided for medical institutions.
+In Europe the medieval concept of Christian care evolved during the 16th and 17th centuries into a secular one.
+In England, after the dissolution of the monasteries in 1540 by King Henry VIII, the church abruptly ceased to be the supporter of hospitals, and only by direct petition from the citizens of London, were the hospitals St Bartholomew's, St Thomas's and St Mary of Bethlehem's (Bedlam) endowed directly by the Crown; this was the first instance of secular support being provided for medical institutions.

+In 1682, Charles II founded the Royal Hospital Chelsea as a retirement home for old soldiers known as Chelsea Pensioners, an instance of the use of the word "hospital" to mean an almshouse.
+Ten years later, Mary II founded the Royal Hospital for Seamen, Greenwich, with the same purpose.

 The voluntary hospital movement began in the early 18th century, with hospitals being founded in London by the 1720s, including Westminster Hospital (1719) promoted by the private bank C. Hoare & Co and Guy's Hospital (1724) funded from the bequest of the wealthy merchant, Thomas Guy.

 Other hospitals sprang up in London and other British cities over the century, many paid for by private subscriptions.
 St Bartholomew's in London was rebuilt from 1730 to 1759, and the London Hospital, Whitechapel, opened in 1752.

-These hospitals represented a turning point in the function of the institution; they began to evolve from being basic places of care for the sick to becoming centres of medical innovation and discovery and the principal place for the education and training of prospective practitioners.
+These hospitals represented a turning point in the function of the institution; they began to evolve from being basic places of care for the sick to becoming centers of medical innovation and discovery and the principal place for the education and training of prospective practitioners.
 Some of the era's greatest surgeons and doctors worked and passed on their knowledge at the hospitals.
-They also changed from being mere homes of refuge to being complex institutions for the provision of medicine and care for sick.
+They also changed from being mere homes of refuge to being complex institutions for the provision and advancement of medicine and care for sick.
 The Charité was founded in Berlin in 1710 by King Frederick I of Prussia as a response to an outbreak of plague.